Turkish Citizenship by Investment: The Ultimate Guide

 Basically, if you can start a company there and employ at least 50 people, you will become eligible for a Turkish passport.

-You’ll need some legal guidance on navigating the business world in Turkey.
+You’ll need some legal guidance to navigate the business world in Turkey.
 We usually only recommend this option for people who are set on running a legitimate business in Turkey for the long term.

 3. Making a Capital Investment